A distributed scheme for secondary frequency control with stability guarantees and optimal power allocation: Conclusion

 \section{Conclusion}

-We have considered the problem of designing distributed control schemes such that stability and an optimal power allocation can be guaranteed for secondary frequency control.
-We proposed a distributed averaging dynamic output controller (DADOC) which ensures stability and optimality when high order linear generation dynamics and quadratic cost functions are considered and also that frequency attains its nominal value at steady state.
-DADOC controllers are advantageous compared to existing schemes since they allow for stability \ank{and optimality} guarantees for a broad class of generation dynamics and are also easy to implement, in terms of measurement requirements.
-Moreover, we demonstrated the applicability of our results with examples \il{of high} order generation dynamics and explained how the design parameters can be selected in a computationally efficient way by appropriate LMI conditions.
-Our results have been numerically verified with simulations on the NPCC 140-bus system.
-Interesting potential extensions in the analysis include considering controllable loads \il{in} the proposed framework, incorporating non linear generation dynamics and general convex cost functions, and extending the analysis to include voltage dynamics.
+We have considered the problem of designing distributed control schemes for secondary frequency regulation such that stability is guaranteed and an optimal power allocation is attained.
+We have presented a novel distributed averaging dynamic output control (DADOC) scheme that achieves the above objectives by guaranteeing stability and optimality when a wide class of generation dynamics and quadratic cost functions are considered, and that {the} frequency attains its nominal value at steady state.
+DADOC controllers offer advantages compared to the existing schemes presented in the literature, allowing for stability guarantees when high order generation dynamics are incorporated and requiring easily obtainable measurements (generation output and frequency).
+We demonstrate the relevance of our analysis with several examples of turbine governor dynamics and explain how design parameters can be selected in a computationally efficient way by suitable LMI conditions.
+Our analytic results are validated with realistic simulations on the NPCC 140-bus system, {where DADOC schemes demonstrate improved performance compared to DAPI schemes}.